 There’s so much to love about snowtubing in the winter.
-It’s easy, relatively inexpensive and an activity almost anyone in the family can hop into without buying expensive gear or athletic skill.
+Almost anyone in the family can hop into it without any athletic skill and it’s a great way for non-skiers to enjoy the snow.
 These nearby mountains offer tubing fun all winter, so bundle up and head outside for some fresh air and speedy fun.
 Make sure to reserve in advance, especially on weekends, since this popular activity books up fast.
-Most mountains open mid-December and run through spring, depending on the weather.
-Call ahead to confirm dates and prices.
+Most mountains are open through spring, depending on the weather.
+Call ahead to confirm dates and prices, as well as weather updates.

 301 Resort Dr., Tannersville, PA

 Head down the mountain during the day or at night with Galactic snowtubing.
 After dark, this biggest snowtubing park in the U.S. has music playing and lanes lit with disco lights.
 More than 40 lanes allow guests to speed down the mountain in a big inflatable tube.
-The bonus of tubing are the Magic Carpets which bring you back up to the top of the mountain while you kick back and relax.
-All riders must have a valid snowtubing lift ticket, and must be 33 inches tall (any age is allowed as long as they meet the height requirement).
-Tickets are for 2-hour sessions, and riders under 14 must be accompanied by an adult.
-Riders under 44 inches tall must ride with an adult.
-Ticket prices vary by date, and discounts are available if you pair with an overnight stay at Camelback Resort Lodge.
+The bonus is the Magic Carpets which bring you back up to the top of the mountain while you kick back and relax.

 200 Campgaw Rd., Mahwah

 This close-to-home spot is an easy trip for a day of fun-filled adventure.
 Plus, it’s way easier than sledding, since guests sit in their tubes and glide back up the mountain on surface lifts.
 There are different levels of intensity (think steepness and bumps).
-Kids must be 42 inches tall to ride and are required to tube alone and on their stomachs.
-Tickets for 2-hour sessions are $29-34 depending on the day and time you go.
+Kids must be 48 inches tall to ride and are required to tube alone and on their stomachs.

 99 Holiday Mountain Rd., Monticello, NY